mcfly1885/unit-converter-js/README.md

 On second select menu (on bottom) user can choose the unit measure that want to convert to.
 The convertion occurs automatically when user interact with select menus or insert / change the number field.

 ## Aviable Entity ✅
-At moment, the application supporto the following entity / unit measures:
+At moment, the application support the following entity / unit measures:

 - Temperature 🌡️ (Celsius, Farheneit and Kelvin)